JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 # Functions

 In Julia, a function is an object that maps a tuple of argument values to a return value.
-There are multiple ways to create a function, and each of them is useful in different situations.
-The first way is to use `function ... end` syntax
+There are multiple ways to create a function.
+Each of them is useful in different situations.
+The first way is the `function ... end` syntax.

 ```jldoctest functions; output = false
 function plus(x,y)